raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 <h3 id="list-of-registered-voters">List of Registered Voters</h3>

 The published list of voters who are registered as eligible to vote in the election, including persons who are on the "list of inactive voters" is the _List of Registered Voters._ This list as published should not include any _[personal identifying information](#personal-identifying-information-pii) _and may be limited to no more than the voter's name, year of birth, and street address in each record, even though the official record for each voter may include additional information.
-This list does not include _[protected voters](#protected-voters), _but the <span style="text-decoration:underline;">number</span> of protected voters that are registered should be provided without listing them.
+This list does not include *[protected voters](#protected-voters)*, but the <span style="text-decoration:underline;">number</span> of protected voters that are registered should be provided without listing them.
 This list should be published to include all voters that were registered as of election day, and include those who registered on election day, and not be further updated (with later registrations) so as to allow for accurate comparisons.

 <h3 id="list-of-voters-who-voted">List of Voters Who Voted</h3>

 This list provides the list of voters that either:

 * returned an absentee or mail ballot which was accepted for tabulation, or
 * checked in at a polling place, even if they left without casting their ballot.

-This list as published should not include any _[personal identifying information](#personal-identifying-information-pii) _and may be limited to no more than the voter's name, year of birth, street address in each record, even though the official record for each voter may include additional information.
-This list does not include _[protected voters](#protected-voters), _but the <span style="text-decoration:underline;">number</span> of protected voters who voted should be provided without listing them.
+This list as published should not include any [personal identifying information](#personal-identifying-information-pii) and may be limited to no more than the voter's name, year of birth, street address in each record, even though the official record for each voter may include additional information.
+This list does not include [protected voters](#protected-voters), but the <span style="text-decoration:underline;">number</span> of protected voters who voted should be provided without listing them.
 For this list to be useful, it must be fully updated, including all voters who voted.
 It is unfortunately a common practice to not fully update this list as it is commonly used by campaigns in get-out-the-vote (GOTV) efforts and some jurisdictions may typically only update it to include those voters who voted very early but not include the last day or two.

 <h3 id="logic-and-accuracy-test-lat">Logic and Accuracy Test (LAT)</h3>

 Voting systems typically are required to complete a "Logic and Accuracy Test" (LAT) by state law, where the voting system is configured and it processes test ballots to check that the mapping of _[Targets](#targets)_ on[ Hand-Marked Paper Ballots](#hand-marked-paper-ballot) and [BMD](#ballot-marking-device-bmd) [ballot summary cards](#ballot-summary-card) are correctly linked to the contest and options as reported in [cast vote records (CVR)](#cast-vote-record-cvr).
 Essentially, the LAT answers the question:

-_Does the voting system (hardware and software) read and tabulate the marks on a ballot or touches on the screen with 100% accuracy?_
+Does the voting system (hardware and software) read and tabulate the marks on a ballot or touches on the screen with 100% accuracy?

 The test ballots are usually marked uniformly and not with light marks, circles, checkmarks next to the oval, etc. and to fully test the software — NOT to simulate an election.
 The LAT should also include BMD ballots.